elkcityhazard/chef-frank/content/recipes/grilling-cookouts-and-barbecues/hawaiian-chicken-brochettes-recipe/index.md

 date: 2019-12-12T14:55:44+00:00

 ---
-Quick Easy Hawaiian Chicken Brochettes, a Festive Recipe with Fresh Pineapple, Vegetables and Chicken Breast, Great Brochettes for the Barbecue Grill or in the oven.
+Quick Hawaiian Chicken Brochettes, a Festive Recipe with Fresh Pineapple, Vegetables and Chicken Breast, Great Brochettes for the Barbecue Grill or in the oven.
 It&#8217;s a Hawaiian Luau.

 ## Hawaiian Chicken Brochettes Ingredients